Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Introduction

-\textbf{Theorem \ref{thm:glued-equiv}}. \textit{The category obtained by the Kazhdan-Laumon gluing (\cite{KazhdanLaumon1988Gluing, Polishchuk2001GluingBasicAffine}) of two copies of the category of $\mathcal{D}$-modules on $C^o$ along the quadric Fourier transform $\mathcal{F}$ is equivalent to the category of modules over the algebra $D_C$ of global (Grothendieck) differential operators on $C$.}
+\textbf{Theorem~\ref{thm:glued-equiv}}. \textit{The category obtained by the Kazhdan--Laumon gluing \cite{KazhdanLaumon1988Gluing, Polishchuk2001GluingBasicAffine} of two copies of the category of coherent $\mathcal D$-modules on $C^o$ along the quadric Fourier transform $\mathcal F$ is equivalent to the category of finitely generated modules over the algebra $D_C$ of Grothendieck differential operators on $C$.}

-This theorem is the quadric cone analogue of the result of \cite{BezrukavnikovBravermanPositselskii2002Gluing} for basic affine space; our proof follows the same general pattern.
-In particular, we calculate the quadric analogue of the Shapovalov determinant \cite{Shapovalov1974Structure}, which is interesting in its own right (Proposition \ref{Shapovalovdet}).
+This is the quadric-cone analogue of the gluing theorem of Bezrukavnikov, Braverman, and Positselskii for basic affine space \cite{BezrukavnikovBravermanPositselskii2002Gluing}, and it is a remarkably direct consequence of the fact that the two Fourier-dual Shapovalov operators share no common roots.\footnote{We note that independently this result was recently generalized to all Braverman-Kazhdan spaces associated to a maximal parabolic by C.-H. Hsu \cite{HsuWeylAlgebrasBK}.}

-Section \ref{DModHarmSect} introduces the category of ``harmonic sheaves" -- and, in particular, its basic object, ``the Harmonic Sheaf" -- on $G/P$.
-We ultimately prove the following theorem:
+Section \ref{DModHarmSect} introduces the category of ``harmonic" $\mathcal{D}$-modules on $G/P$, and its basic object, the harmonic sheaf $\mathcal{H}$.